hyperhq/docs.hypercontainer.io/reference/run.md

 # run

-Launch one or multiple Docker images as a pod, with a new VM instance
+Launch one or multiple Docker images as a Pod, with a new VM instance

 	Usage:
 	  hyper run [OPTIONS] IMAGE [COMMAND] [ARG...]